-Nanaimo is the host city of the annual Nanaimo Marine Festival.
-The bathtub race is part of the festival and starts in Nanaimo harbour downtown, then goes around Entrance Island and north-west to Winchelsea Islands by Nanoose Bay to finish in Departure Bay back in the city of Nanaimo.
-Until 1990s the race alternated between racing from Vancouver to Nanaimo and from Nanaimo to Vancouver.
+Here is hosted the annual Nanaimo Marine Festival, part of which is the bathtub race.
+It starts in Nanaimo harbour downtown, then goes around Entrance Island and continues northwest to Winchelsea Islands to finish in Departure Bay (central Nanaimo).
+Until 1990s, the race alternated - from Vancouver to Nanaimo and from Nanaimo to Vancouver.

 The Nanaimo cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Nanaimo, Vancouver Island, BC Canada.